ahmedabdelrahmanalghwalbi/x_vpn/README.md

 ## Implementation

 The app uses native Java code via the method channel to handle VPN connections and integrate with the device's VPN service.
+This allows us to take advantage of the performance and capabilities of native code while building the app's core functionality.
 Hive is used for local data storage, allowing the app to save VPN server configurations.
 The Get package is used for state management and navigation.
 HTTP is used for making API requests to retrieve VPN server information, and CSV is used to parse the CSV response from the VPN server API.

 ## Usage